notoursllc/hapi-knex-rls/README.md

 ## Usage
 1) Start a Postgres database
-2) Create a `.env` file in the root folder (`hapi-knex-rls`), and add values as seen in `.env.example`
+2) Create a `.env` file in the root folder (`hapi-knex-rls`), and add values as seen in `.env.example`.
+3) Manually add the following users to your DB:
+    * The user as defined by `DB_APPUSER`
+    * The user as defined by `DB_APPUSER_BYPASSRLS`
+    * The group as defined by `DB_APP_ALL_USERS_GROUP_NAME`
+    * (TODO: Could this user creation have been done in a migration file instead?
+I wasn't able to get a `knex.raw` script to execute a conditional `IF EXISTS ...
+ELSE ...
+END IF` script to create users)
 3) Run DB migrations: `npm run knex:migrate`
 4) Seed the DB with sample data: `npm run knex:seed`
+    * Note: take a peek at "server/db/seed-data/tenants.js", so you know what tenant IDs / api keys can be used for testing on #6 below)
 5) Start the server: `npm run dev`
 6) This particular app uses basic authentication HTTP headers to identify the user ('tenant').
 You can use Postman to call this API endpoint to fetch the sample 'users': http://localhost:10000/api/v1/users
     * Reminder to set Postman to use basic auth with a username of the `TENANT_ID` value in .env, and a pasword of the `TENANT_API_KEY` value in .env.
-To use basic auth credentials that will bypass RLS, set the username to the value of `TENANT_ID_BYPASSRLS` in .env.
-See 'server/db/seed-data/tenants.js' for the `id` and `api_key` value for each tenant.
+To use basic auth credentials that will bypass RLS, set the username to the value of `TENANT_ID_BYPASSRLS` in .env, and the corresponding password (api_key) which can be found in "server/db/seed-data/tenants.js" .